Sail On, Sailor: Production

 The Beach Boys ultimately recorded the song at Village Recorders on November 28, 1972, with production by Carl Wilson.
 Brian remembered being "grossly incompetent" with the song and that he had failed to show up to the sessions.
 Ricky Fataar said, "I remember Carl called Brian to say 'Is this the right chord?' and 'What kind of a groove is it?'
 Brian was at home on the telephone telling us what to do with the song.
 He came up with this idea that Carl should play a part that was sort of like an SOS, Morse code signal ...
 'Dd-dd-dd dd-dd-dd', and Carl went out and played that and it was just right."

 The lead vocal was first attempted by Dennis Wilson, who sang the vocal once before leaving to go surfing.
 Carl was the next to attempt a vocal, but he then suggested that Blondie Chaplin make an attempt.
 After two takes, Carl decided that Chaplin's vocal would feature as the lead.

 Release

-"Sail On, Sailor" was released as the lead single from Holland in February 1973, backed with "Only with You", and peaked at number 79 on the Billboard Hot 100.
-On March 10, 1975, it was reissued (also backed with "Only with You") and charted higher, at number 49.
+"Sail On, Sailor" was released as the lead single from Holland in February 1973, backed with "Only with You", and peaked at No. 79 on the Billboard Hot 100.
+On March 10, 1975, it was reissued (also backed with "Only with You") and charted higher, at No. 49.

 In the UK, "Sail On, Sailor" was issued as a single in June 1975 and failed to chart.
 Pet Sounds lyricist Tony Asher, despite expressing distaste for much of the band's work after ceasing his collaboration with Brian Wilson, praised the song as "just dandy".